snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ## View from the Hallway

-The colors are a little *intense*, I know. 	:rainbow: :city_sunset: But they're perfect for my kiddo (he wanted *even more* color than this :open_mouth:), and the saturation level feels right given our home's current aesthetic.
+The colors are a little *intense*, I know. 	:rainbow: :sunrise: But they're perfect for my kiddo (he wanted *even more* color than this :open_mouth:), and the saturation level feels right given our home's current aesthetic.

 ![Organization](../assets/img/acoustic-hallway1.jpg){: .mx-auto.d-block :}
 :eyes: You can read more about our [family pictures wall](../2025-12-16-gallery-wall#family-pictures) and my [wall-mounted linens cabinet](../2022-01-18-linens).